-Free Beaches in New Jersey: No-Cost Family Fun in the Sun
+Free Beaches in New Jersey: No-Cost Fun in the Sun

 If your summer bucket list includes camp, vacation, and trips to our beloved Jersey Shore, summertime can be a season of major spending.
-Jersey Shore excursions are a must for summer fun, but prices of beach badges and passes can really add up.
-Luckily, New Jersey is home to some free beaches—that's right, no admission fees required (though some do have parking fees).
-While some of these free beaches are found in popular vacation hotspots, other quieter and unguarded ones are located by swimming lakes and bays.
-Read on for 10 of our favorites.
+Jersey Shore excursions are a must for summer fun, but the prices of beach badges and passes can really add up.
+Luckily, New Jersey is home to some amazing FREE beaches—that's right, no admission fees required (though some do have parking fees).
+While some of these free beaches are found in popular vacation hotspots, other quieter, unguarded ones are located by swimming lakes and bays.
+Read on for 12 of our favorite free Jersey Shore beaches.

 Sign up for our FREE newsletters to get posts like this delivered to your inbox.

-This quiet beach on the Manahawkin Bay is guarded from 10 am to 5 pm during the summer.
+This quiet beach on the Manahawkin Bay is guarded from 10am-5pm during the summer.

 Gorgeous Keansburg Beach boasts a beautiful view of NYC.
 Photo courtesy of Keansburg, NJ

 If you’re looking for beach and boardwalk fun without sitting in hours of traffic, check out Keansburg off the Parkway’s exit 117.
-Keansburg’s boardwalk boasts arcades, restaurants, snack bars, and plenty of children’s rides, along with the popular Runaway Rapids water park.
-Stop over for some playtime in the sand, and cool views of New York, at Keansburg’s free beach.
+Keansburg’s boardwalk has arcades, restaurants, snack bars, and plenty of children’s rides, along with the popular Runaway Rapids water park.
+Stopover for some playtime in the sand, and cool views of New York, at Keansburg’s free beach.
 Note that there is no lifeguard on duty.

 Take a day trip to Lakewood’s Ocean County Park, where you can spend an active summer day without spending money.
-The sprawling park houses a playground, dog park, sport fields, and hiking trails.
-Best of all is the park’s sandy, lakefront beach, which is free and guarded from Father’s Day through Labor Day.
+The sprawling park houses a playground, dog park, sports fields, and hiking trails.
+Best of all: The park’s sandy, lakefront beach is free and guarded from Father’s Day through Labor Day.

-Just south of Ocean City and north of Sea Isle City in Cape May County lies this little-known free beach, away from the hustle and bustle of the busier resort areas.
+Nestled between Ocean City and Sea Isle City in Cape May County's Upper Township lies this little-known free beach, away from the hustle and bustle of the busier resort areas.
 With no boardwalk, this quiet beach is a perfect spot to relax, play, and take in the scenic shoreline.
 There's a lifeguard station at Williams Avenue, and the beach is seasonally guarded between Seaview Avenue South and Nelson Avenue.
 The quaint beach town also features seaside restaurants and boat rentals.

 This low, flat beach on the Raritan Bay has calm waters and a small boardwalk.
 Parking is a mere $1 an hour, but be prepared to use port-a-potties.

-The beach is open to the public on weekends from Memorial Day through June 22, then open daily through Labor Day.
-The seaside experience includes lifeguards, restrooms, and free parking.
-Better yet is the town's annual music festival (also free) each Friday night at 7pm, June 9 through Labor Day.
+Located in Somers Point, the beach is open to the public on weekends from Memorial Day through mid-June, then open daily through Labor Day.
+The seaside experience includes lifeguards, restrooms, a playground, and free parking.
+Adding to the allure is the town's annual music festival (also free) each Friday night through September.

 Places featured in this article: